-Optical fibre has high bandwidth due to speed at which data can be transmitted and the range of frequencies over which data can travel without any attenuation
+Optical fibre has high bandwidth due to the speed at which data can be transmitted and the range of frequencies over which data can travel without any attenuation.

 - List a few advantages of optical fiber communication?

-- Fiber optic cable have a much higher bandwidth as compared to copper cables
+- Fiber optic cable has a much higher bandwidth as compared to copper cables.

 - It can transfer much amount of data as compared to other metal cables.

 - Economical & cost-efficient with less power consumption.